Onar Alili

 Although not all URL shortening services are malicious.
 Some shortening services are for local use only, meaning they are not open to the public.
 For example, when you generate a short URL for your Dropbox image or Google Docs.
 So, be aware of this fact when you set a rule.

 🎯 A rule-based spam filtering is a powerful alternative to stop spam.
-It has been used for decades but, make sure you reconsider your rules once in a while to avoid flagging legitimate messages.
+It has been used for decades, but make sure you reconsider your rules once in a while to avoid flagging legitimate messages.

 Final thoughts